bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Lock

-Format: `SAVLCK` file-name
+Format: `SAVLCK` fspec

-Defaults: TEMP
+Defaults: temp

-Prerequisites: Spectrometer configured for RNMR lock control
+Prerequisites: RNMR lock control; RNMRA only

 Description:
-Saves lock values to a file.
+`SAVLCK` saves lock values to a file on disk fspec which can be later be loaded using `RSTLCK`.
+If no file is specified RNMR will prompt for it with temp as a default.
 ## SAVSHM
 Save shim values to file